What to Wear:

 - If you are planning on displaying your portraits on the wall, keep the colors of that room in mind when selecting your outfits.

 - Coordinate, don’t copy.
 Pick 2 or 3 colors that are flattering for everyone, and work into each outfit in varying degrees.
 Some great color combinations are: 1.red-grey-silver-khaki-denim 2.blue-white-khaki-yellow 3.brown-tan-red-denim 4.blue-purple-beige-white.
+Also consider what looks good with your skin tones.

 - Flatter your figure.